To access the course, follow the instructions supplied at course orientation.

 Course policies and procedures are available.
 Each student is expected to be cognizant of, and comply with these course policies.

 Course grading will be discussed the first class meeting.
-Students accrue points for cases, quizzes, and an exam.
+Students accrue points for cases, a quiz, and an exam.

 • 800 points for a B,